A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems

 When extreme events happen, an emergency response can be adopted to minimize load shedding in existing works.
-For example, Zhu \emph{et al.}\cite{ZhuR2024} developed an operation strategy for the integrated electricity-natural gas system by utilizing hydrogen-enriched compressed natural gas to generate electricity during emergent power outages.
+For example, $\c{C}$i$\c{c}$ek \emph{et al.}\cite{CicekA2025} investigated an economic operation problem of a hydrogen-based country house with the consideration of power outages and uncertainties in renewable energy and electricity prices.
+When power outages occur, fuel cells will provide the electricity supply.
+In \cite{TangD2025}, Tang \emph{et al.} investigated an economic and resilient operation problem for a hydrogen-electricity coupled system in ports considering main grid outages caused by extreme events.
+Moreover, a resilience enhancement method based on hydrogen and electricity energy storage was proposed.
+Simulation results indicated the effectiveness of the proposed method in reducing load shedding.
+In \cite{ZhuR2024}, Zhu \emph{et al.} developed an operation strategy for the integrated electricity and natural gas system by utilizing hydrogen-enriched compressed natural gas to generate electricity during emergent power outages.
 In \cite{LiB2023}, Li \emph{et al.} proposed an emergency scheduling method for a hydrogen-based multi-energy supply microgrid by utilizing mobile hydrogen storage during the event of hurricanes.
-The key idea of the proposed scheduling method is illustrated in Fig.~\ref{fig_10}, where four steps could be identified.
+The key idea of the proposed scheduling method is illustrated in Fig.~\ref{fig_11}, where four steps could be identified.
 Firstly, the multi-energy network supply ability is estimated based on the developed temporal-spatial destructive model.
 Then, according to the accepted waiting time related to hydrogen energy delivery from the hydrogen company, the optimal traffic flow and the maximum mobile hydrogen energy are decided.
 Next, mobile hydrogen energy is delivered through the transportation network.
 Finally, based on the above information, a load shedding minimization-based scheduling method is designed.